-2.11.
+2.12.
 What time frame are we looking at if we decide to hire people to install and maintain the Bugzilla?
 Is this something that takes hours or days to install and a couple of hours per week to maintain and customize, or is this a multi-week install process, plus a full time job for 1 person, 2 people, etc?

 It all depends on your level of commitment.
 Someone with much Bugzilla experience can get you up and running in less than a day, and your Bugzilla install can run untended for years.
 If your Bugzilla strategy is critical to your business workflow, hire somebody to who has reasonable Perl skills, and a familiarity with the operating system on which Bugzilla will be running, and have them handle your process management, bug-tracking maintenance, and local customization.

-2.12.
+2.13.
 Is there any licensing fee or other fees for using Bugzilla?
 Any out-of-pocket cost other than the bodies needed as identified above?

 No. Bugzilla, Perl, the Template Toolkit, and all other support software needed to make Bugzilla work can be downloaded for free.
-MySQL -- the database used by Bugzilla -- is also open-source, but they ask that if you find their product valuable, you purchase a support contract from them that suits your needs.
+MySQL and PostgreSQL -- the databases supported by Bugzilla -- are also open-source.
+MySQL asks that if you find their product valuable, you purchase a support contract from them that suits your needs.

-2.13.
+2.14.
 We don't like referring to problems as 'bugs'.
 Can we change that?